Last updated on March 8th, 2025 at 05:46 pm

 7. ENA SEVILLA

-SEVILLE TAPAS TIPS
+SEVILLE TAPAS BARS TIPS

-EATING TIMES
+TAPAS EATING TIMES

-The Sevillians eat late – the busiest times will be around 9pm while the quietest time is 7-ish.
+What time to eat tapas in Seville? the Sevillians eat late – the busiest times will be around 9pm while the quietest time is 7-ish.
 Lunch is between 2-4pm (also best for tapas) last orders are usually 45minutes before.
 After 4pm a lot of places close for siesta – a Spanish tradition upheld all over Andalusia.

 SKIP SANGARIA